This beginners’ IT course in Brighton is perfect for people who are new to computing and IT.

 This IT course will help you to learn computer basics including how to use a mouse and keyboard, word processing, organising files and folders, searching the internet and sending and receiving email.

-Our beginners’ IT course is suitable for both desktop and laptop users, and we will supply you with your own laptop in the classroom.
+Our beginners’ IT course is suitable for both desktop and laptop users, and we will supply you with your own computer in the classroom.

 Scroll down for further course details or for more information on our other IT courses in Brighton, head to our courses page via the main menu.